gjanco/mezmo-dd-marketplace/skykit_digital_signage/README.md

 ### What is Skykit

 Skykit is a leading digital signage and workplace experience solution provider.
-We offer a comprehensive content management system to allow you to bring your real-time Datadog dashboards to your TVs, screens or digital displays.
-Doing so turns your dashboards into engaging, large format displays that bring real-time data to employees and other stakeholders.
+We offer a comprehensive content management system that allows you to bring your real-time Datadog dashboards to your TVs, screens, or digital displays.

 ### Connecting Datadog Dashboards to Skykit